-He is one of the best-known Polish animators on an international level.
-Kucia was closely associated with Krakow, where he lectured at the Academy of Fine Arts.
+One of the best-known Polish animators on an international level, Jerzy Kucia was closely associated with Kraków, where he lectured at the Academy of Fine Arts.

-He made a début in 1972 with the film Return.
-In the book Polish Animated Films 1945-1974 critic Andrzej Kossakowski called the movie a poetic vision "about loneliness".
-Return is the simple story of a man riding a train into the past, towards his dream home.
+He made his debut in 1972 with the film Return.
+In the book Polish Animated Films 1945-1974, critic Andrzej Kossakowski called the movie a poetic vision 'about loneliness'.
+Ostensibly, it is a simple story about a man riding a train into the past, towards his dream home.
 But this past is Kucia's own past, which he allows the viewer to enter.
 The film was a success at the prestigious Grenoble festival and brought Kucia into the limelight.
-Though he continues to work to this day, his most prolific period was the 70s.
+Though he continues to work to this day, his most prolific period was the 1970s.

-He made seven films in this time, all of which were hits.
-Elevator (1973) and Barrier (1977) are two moving productions which exemplify Kucia's style – he communicates with the viewer, who, through rising emotions, feels co-responsible for the film.
+He made seven films during this period, all of which were hits.
+Elevator (1973) and Barrier (1977) are two moving productions which exemplify Kucia's style – he communicates with the viewer, who, through rising emotions, ends up feeling co-responsible for the film.

-Unlike Kucia, who can be called the poet of emotion and time, Rybczyński created visual poetry and unusual spaces – Bogusław Zmudziński.
+Unlike Kucia, who can be called the poet of emotion and time, Rybczyński created visual poetry and unusual spaces.

 After winning the Oscar, Rybczyński continued to work abroad, including in the USA and Germany.
 He was among the first artists to work with HD technology.
-Film critics tend to hail Zbigniew Rybczyński the contemporary Mélies.
-Marcin Giżycki wrote,
+Ultimately, film critics often have a tendency to hail Zbigniew Rybczyński as the contemporary Mélies: